Summer Learning 2025

 ARRIVAL PROCEDURES TO SUMMER SCHOOL

-STUDENTS SHOULD ARRIVE NO EARLIER THAN 8:30 am for elementary/middle and no later than 8:40 for high school, as there is NO supervision for students prior to this time.
+STUDENTS SHOULD ARRIVE NO EARLIER THAN 8:30 AM for elementary/middle and no later than 8:40 for high school, as there is NO supervision for students prior to this time.
 All students should report to the cafeteria until dismissed to class.

 DISMISSAL PROCEDURES FROM SUMMER SCHOOL

-ALL BUS STUDENTS– will be released and are to report directly to the appropriate bus.
+ALL BUS STUDENTS: Students will be released and are to report directly to the appropriate bus.
 Students CANNOT ride a different bus home, unless the office has been notified and the change has been approved by the principal.
 This must be taken care of no later than 10:00 AM the morning of the request.
 Parents can call transportation with any bus changes if there is an emergency and follow up with the school office.
 If you need to change transportation arrangements for the afternoon or make last minute plans to pick up your child, we require that you notify the office no later than 10:00 AM.

 STUDENT ILLNESS/INJURY PROCEDURES

 Students will be given temporary care in case of illness or injury during school hours.
 If your child has a medical problem, please make sure the school nurse is informed.
-Please notify the nurse of any changes or updates prior to the 23-24 school year ending.
+Please notify the nurse of any changes or updates prior to the 24-25 school year ending.
 It is very important that correct telephone numbers (home, work, cell and emergency) are on file in the main office in case parents or emergency contacts need to be contacted.

 • temperature of 100 degrees or greater